 |What is JV?||JV is a business organization established by two or more companies that combines their skills and assets.|

 (i) A JV is formed by two businesses that conduct business in a third country.
 (US firm + British firm jointly operate in the Middle East)

 (ii) joint venture with a local firm, e.g., GM + Shanghai Automotive Industry Corporation (SAIC) = Shanghai GM. (plan to build factories to produce 5 million cars a year.)

-China requires foreign auto companies to form joint ventures and transfer technology.
+China requires foreign auto companies to form joint ventures and transfer technology to local Chinese partners.

 |Why form JV?||

 (i) Large capital costs - costs are too high for a single company

 (ii) Protection - LDC governments close their borders to foreign companies.
 JV bypasses protectionism.